Bullsbrook, Western Australia: Population

 In the 2016 census, there were 5,185 people in Bullsbrook, 66.8% of people were born in Australia.
 The next most common countries of birth were England 9.7% and New Zealand 3.6%.
 84.9% of people spoke only English at home.
 The most common responses for religion were No Religion 36.1%, Anglican 19.5% and Catholic 18.2%.

+Community

+Bullsbrook’s community isn’t hostile towards anyone and has evolved over the years.
+The Bullsbrook Youth Committee has hosted events like the Christmas event and also sometimes help run the Bullseye Youth Group.
+There is also the community garden which is located next to Brearley Park.

 Education

 Bullsbrook has one school, Bullsbrook College, which takes students from kindergarten to year 12.
 It was established in 1952.
 There was previously another school that was built in 1901, and that the present school replaced.

 Climate

 The Bureau of Meteorology operates a weather station at RAAF Base Pearce.
 Bullsbrook has a Mediterranean climate (Köppen climate classification Csa), like the rest of the Perth metropolitan region.
 Bullsbrook is among the hottest parts of the metropolitan region during summer.